 Abduzeedo is a popular blog that not only brings you the latest in design trends, but also tutorials to brush up your skills.

-I Love Typography, as you can tell from the name, shows off the latest typefaces, with a few history lessons thrown in for good measure.
+I Love Typography, as you can tell from the name, shows off the latest typefaces, with a few history lessons thrown in.

 FORUM & ONLINE DISCUSSIONS